anjmittu/finis/README.md

 # finis
 An Ab Initio Transform to Python compiler
+Note: *To run this prject there must be a compiled version of Maps.v from class in this directory*

 ## Project Goal
 It has been shown that Ab Initio graphs (the graph structure and transformations) can be